Skip to main content

 A floating pill at the bottom-center of the map gives you quick access to the most common map actions:

-- Recenter -- Jump the view back to your station location.
+• Recenter -- Jump the view back to the current map anchor.
 The button is disabled when you're already centered.

 The pill floats over the map and stays out of the way of markers and popups.